 A graduating student recognition event is held each May on the evening preceding the Truman State University commencement ceremony.
 Those students completing their BSN degree in May are eligible to participate.
 Students anticipating completion of degree requirements in August or December, and who are in good standing, may select the recognition ceremony in which they wish to participate.
-A separate graduating student recognition event for ABSN students is held in August of their final academic term.

 The ceremony is a public program to honor all graduating seniors in the nursing major.
 A reception for graduates and guests follows the ceremony.
 Undergraduate students, members of the university community, and the public are welcome and encouraged to attend.
-Rev. 05/2015; Revised 5/8/2024
+Rev. 05/2015

-EDUCATIONAL RIGHT and PRIVACY
+EDUCATIONAL RIGHTS and PRIVACY (RE: FERPA)

-(RE: FERPA)